Chen Qingzhi: Modern research

 The heroics of Chen Qingzhi's northern expedition are mostly found in the Book of Liang, the official history of the Liang dynasty written by Yao Cha and his son Yao Silian (both former officials of the Chen dynasty in the south) during the later Sui-Tang era.
 Their northern counterpart, the Book of Wei, written during the Northern Qi era, provides a different and less dramatic retelling of events.

-Modern historians believe that the numbers of soldiers that the Book of Liang states are exaggerated; new reseach concludes that Chen merely defeated a vanguard of 5,000 horsemen led by Erzhu Zhao, and another vanguard of 9,000 men led by Lu An at Xingyang.
+Modern historians believe that the numbers of soldiers that the Book of Liang states are exaggerated; new research concludes that Chen merely defeated a vanguard of 5,000 horsemen led by Erzhu Zhao, and another vanguard of 9,000 men led by Lu An at Xingyang.
 The Book of Wei states that at the time of Chen's expedition, Yuan Tianmu was on a military campaign in the Shandong region to suppress the rebel, Xing Gao.
 Yuan only participated in the defence after Emperor Xiaozhuang had fled north, meaning he could not have been at Xingyang with 300,000 troops.
 Luoyang was also not taken by Chen but rather Yuan Hao, who was not a puppet of Chen and probably had a bigger army.
 Two months later, Northern Wei's paramount general, Erzhu Rong, came back with a large force to retake Luoyang, which Chen was naturally unable to stop.

 Post-northern campaign

 On 9 April 535, Chen, as Inspector of Sizhou, attacked Eastern Wei.
 His battles with Eastern Wei's Inspector of Yuzhou Yao Xiong (尧雄) were disadvantageous, and Chen retreated.

 On c.9 December 536, Eastern Wei sent Hou Jing, along with 70000 men, to raid Chuzhou (楚州), killing its inspector (刺史) Huan He (桓和).
 Hou then wrote a letter to Chen, advising him to surrender.
 While Emperor Wu sent troops to reinforce Chen, by the time the reinforcements reached Lijiang (黎浆), Chen had already defeated Hou.
 As it was during winter, Hou abandoned his army's supplies during his retreat, and these supplies were recovered by Chen's troops.
-Earlier in the same year, there was a famine in Yuzhou (豫州); Chen allowed the populace to take supplies from the official granaries.
+Earlier in the same year, (Note: The 2nd year of the Da'tong era corresponds to 8 Feb 536 to 26 Jan 537 in the Julian calendar.) there was a famine in Yuzhou (豫州); Chen allowed the populace to take supplies from the official granaries.
 About 800 locals, led by Li Sheng (李升), wrote a petition to Emperor Wu, requesting that a stele be erected to commemorate Chen's deeds; Emperor Wu agreed.

 Personality and attributes

-Chen was recorded to be unable to shoot an arrow with great force, and was not skilled with riding a horse.
+Chen was recorded to be unable to shoot an arrow with great force, (Note: The same expression (射不穿札) was also used to describe Du Yu in Book of Jin.) and was not skilled with riding a horse.
 However, he treated his troops kindly, and was able to secure their undying allegiance.